GraderThan/workspace-setup-scripts/README.md

-# GraderThan Workspace Templates
+# Grader Than Workspace Templates

-A collection of setup scripts used to initialize development environments for different languages and frameworks in the GraderThan Workspace.
+A collection of setup scripts used to initialize development environments for different languages and frameworks in the Grader Than Workspace.
 These scripts are designed to provide a low barrier to entry for academic environments.

 ## Overview